chokevin8/chokevin8.github.io/_projects/1_project.md

 same slide.

 While virtual staining cannot expedite the time-consuming process of tissue extraction, fixation, embedding, and mounting, it can resolve most of the other issues mentioned above.
 Virtual stain conversions from label-free
-(unstained) slides to stained slides can not only expedite the staining process, it can be more accurate due to no mechanical/chemical damage on the tissue and be much cheaper as the stain does not need to be purchased.
+(unstained) slides to stained slides can not only expedite the staining process, it can be more accurate due to absence of mechanical/chemical damage on the tissue and be much cheaper as the stain does not need to be purchased.
 Furthermore, stain-to-stain conversions have a huge benefit as it allows staining on the same tissue slide, enabling further biological analysis on the same slide.
 **Therefore, the main motivation of the unstained-to-HE virtual stain conversion of skin tissue images is to expedite and refine the staining process, while the main motivation of the
 IHC-to-HE virtual stain conversion of pancreatic tissue images is to allow multiple stain analysis on the same tissue slide.**